sleeplessval/dotfiles/README.md

 /_/
 ```
 ### `picom.conf`
-I use <a href="https://github.com/ibhagwan/picom">ibhagwan's picom fork</a>, since it gives me the fewest artifacts (and has dual-kawase).
+I use [ibhagwan's picom fork](https://github.com/ibhagwan/picom), since it gives me the fewest artifacts (and has dual-kawase).
 I use a softer dual-kawase and a *lot* of transparency.

 ---